eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Develop tools to scale and automate analyses, improving productivity across the company
 	- Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)
 	- Experience pushing code and navigating a complex codebase
++ skill set:
+	- Experience in data store design (data lakes; relational, columnar, NoSQL databases, analytics/OLAP cubes)
+	- AWS and DevOps experience with AI/ML pipelines
+	- Create the vision to build and evolve the team’s data infrastructure and tools.
+Technically lead for the design, building, and launching of new data models and data pipelines
+	- Ensure production quality methods to retrieve, condition, validate, synthesize, and manipulate data
+	- Full-stack build custom integrations between cloud-based systems using APIs
+	- Continuously refine and improve the data architecture and delivery as new requirements surface
+	- Experience ensuring data integrity, security, and encryption
++ skill set:
+	- Associate Data Scientist (Internship):
+	- VMware Tanzu Labs partners with organizations worldwide to accelerate innovation, while reducing operating costs and risk.
+The data science team at VMware Tanzu Labs is primarily a consulting practice; we work with our customers to solve real world problems.
+Our customers, like us, are cross-disciplinary.
+We service engagements with use cases running from customer churn to optimization to detecting fraud and misconduct.
+We are not just doers; we are also educators and enablers. programs.
+	- You have a passion for exploring data and connecting the value hidden in data with business outcomes and user needs.
+You’re agile and retrospective, and not afraid to identify what we’re doing wrong so we can fix it, and what we're doing right so we can improve on it.
+You’ll be working on a wide variety of data problems for a diverse range of clients.
+You will often be asked to learn new technologies and domains on the fly.
+Above all, you judge your success by the success of your team and the happiness of your customers.
+	- Be given an opportunity to attend fun and educational events to kickstart your career, meanwhile, you’ll get a better feel for our culture.
+	- Get hands-on exposure with cutting edge technology from managers, mentors, and fellow team members.
+	- Acquire the tools and knowledge to contribute on a large scale.
+	- Have the ability to advance your career in the direction you choose in the future.
+	- While there is no such thing as a “typical day”, these are activities we frequently find ourselves doing the following:
+	- Partnering with clients to uncover and frame new opportunities for data science.
+Clients often come to us without a clear understanding of what we can do, so this is our chance to open their eyes to new possibilities for their businesses.
+	- Pairing and writing code together with clients around engineering features, training models, tuning hyperparameters and evaluating results.
+We emphasize rigor, because data science done right at this stage leads to models that shine in production.
+	- Taking the models we build into production.
+This is an exciting stage for anyone who likes collaborating with product teams and seeing their model become real when users interact with it.
+	- Helping our clients develop their internal data science practices, through mentoring and pair programming, so that they can be successful when we hand off the project.
+	- Continuous learning by building demos and prototypes on new technologies, methodologies, and frameworks.
+Presentation of learnings and findings for internal audiences, external conferences, and blog posts.
+	- Bachelor’s degree in an analytical or quantitative field, or currently pursuing a master’s or doctorate degree in an analytical or technical field (e.g. applied mathematics, statistics, computer science, operations research, economics, data science, etc.).
+	- Clear and empathetic communicator.
+You’ll be the one sharing your insights with clients and stakeholders.
+As such, frequent communication and tireless empathy are essential to succeed in this role.
+	- Fluent speaking and writing ability in Chinese and English.
+	- Advanced knowledge of statistical modeling and/or machine learning methods.
+These are the technical skills we need to iterate and improve data science pipelines.
+	- Strong exploratory data analysis skills.
+Every engagement starts with an investigation of the data, and thorough EDA saves us a lot of headaches in the long run.
+	- Strong programming skills in SQL and Python/R
+	- Hands-on experience working in a distributed computing environment